Skip to content

 Tools

-Our prototype webpage met Californians where they are: mobile devices.
-We designed it to run fast, even on older devices.
-It loads twice as fast as other DTSC webpages.
-Our web-based form gave people a new, easier way to make a public comment.
+Our new webpage met Californians where they are: mobile devices.
+The new project webpage is mobile-friendly.
+Its web-based form gives people a new, easier way to make a public comment.

 Mobile